 What about dating non-living things like rocks (impossible to date with radiocarbon dating since they were never alive), or items in caves that were never exposed to sunlight (impossible to date with luminescence dating)?
 Scientists have developed another method that depends on the decay of uranium.
 This is radiometric dating.

 While its description sounds very scientific and accurate, it has a big problem: there is no base data available to prove the accuracy of the tests.
 Further, the results can be easily skewed by contamination.

 For example, researchers used the method to date a ring of stalactites found lying in a circle in a cave in France.
 The results indicated that the stalactites were broken off and moved some 176,000 years ago, by ‘Neanderthals’.
 Yet, can you see the flaw?

 Stalactites form gradually from minerals being depositied by dripping water.
 Nobody knows how much the uranium content of the water or the minerals varied over time while the stalactites were forming.
 If less radiation was present in that water source in the past, the statactites would appear older.
 Likewise, if there was more in the past, they would appear more recent.

-For a description of all the flaws in this dating method, see the article, Radiometric Dating: Problems with the Assumptions.
+For a description of all the flaws in this dating method, see the external article, Radiometric Dating: Problems with the Assumptions.